SyberiaK/customSounds/README.md

-**NOW SUPPORTS BOTH AUDIO FILE UPLOADS AND AUDIO URLS, along with new and improved settings**
+**NOW INCLUDES BUILT IN PRESETS FOR DISCORD'S SEASONAL SOUNDS, along with a new search bar and import/export options.**
 > [!TIP]
 > **If you run into any issues, please let me know on [Discord](https://discord.gg/jHDJaW9Gyz)**
 # Custom Sounds (Vencord)
 This is a Vencord plugin that allows you to customize any native Discord sound.
-Features audio file uploads, audio URL support, volume control, and sound preview.
+Features audio file uploads, audio URL support, built in Discord sound presets, volume control, sound preview, and sound settings import/export.

 ## DOWNLOAD INSTRUCTIONS
 You can either __clone__ the repository OR __manually install__ it by downloading it as a zip file.<br/>